OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:3

-For Herod had arrested John, bound him, and put him in prison because of Herodias, the wife of his brother Philip.
+For Herod had taken John into custody, bound him, and placed him in prison due to Herodias, the wife of his brother Philip.

 ## Matthew 14:4